Frequently Asked Questions

 What are your credentials?

 I hold a master’s degree in counselling and psychotherapy from Liverpool John Moore’s University.
-I am a registered member of the British Association for Counselling and Psychotherapy (MBACP), which is the main accrediting organisation for therapists and counsellors.
+I am an accredited member of the British Association for Counselling and Psychotherapy - MBACP (Accred).
+The BACP is the main accrediting organisation for therapists and counsellors.
 I undertake regular additional training and have also conducted research into men’s mental health.

 What type of therapy do you offer?